ssrpw2/NHTSA-VIN-Decoder/README.md

 * Product Information Catalog and Vehicle Listing (vPIC) Analytical User's Manual 2020: [https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/813252]
 * Data will always export as a 2 row x 8 column table.
 This allows sorting in the Excel form that has been provided.
 * Columns A-F  will populate: VIN, Year, Make, Model, Body Style, HEV/BEV Label (in this order)
+*	For version 3: If VIN does not decode clean (by NHTSA's definition) the cells will display `error`
-*	If error code #4 or #11 is associated with the VIN decode process from the SQL query, the cells will display `error`.
+*	For version 4: If error code #4, #8 or #11 is associated with the VIN decode process from the SQL query, the cells will display `error`.